EFTEC/DocumentStoreOne/README.md

 # Control of Error

 By default, this library throws errors when an error or exception happens.
-Some methods allow to avoid to throw errors but most of them could throw an error.
+Some methods allow to avoid throwing errors but most of them could throw an error.

 The errors are try/catch catch-ables.